-Wyse is the archaic spelling of wise, and we love deep knowledge, and the idea of the wise woman.
+Wyse is the archaic spelling of wise, and we love deep knowledge, and the idea of the wise woman archetype.
 It can also be read as the archaic plural of "ways" and we love the idea of a multiplicity of paths.
-Plurality and difference are important to use.
+Plurality and difference are important to us.

 This combination of ideas is the foundation of why we wanted Wyrd & Wyse to exist, and why we feel called to create a space for the wyrd and wyse among us.
-Both of us have felt wyrd and wyse our whole lives and we know many who feel the same.
+Our team has felt wyrd and wyse our whole lives and we know many who feel the same.
 We wanted to celebrate the words and art of those who walk darker paths, or paths that aren't easily seen and understood, because ultimately, we believe connection is the key to bringing understanding to a multiplicity of "ways" and greater empathy to the world.

-Besides which, the both of us adore the written word and art, and we wanted to create a platform for voices that may not have a place from which to launch themselves quite yet.
-We want to let some fresh blood into the collective waters of the witchy community.
+Besides which, we adore the written word and art, and we wanted to create a platform for voices that may not have a place from which to launch themselves quite yet.
+We want to let some fresh blood into the collective waters of the literary community.
 We believe, above all else, in supporting our sisters (not just cis-ters, please read our inclusiveness statement).

 Here at Wyrd and Wyse we are committed to inclusiveness.
 We know we won't always get it right, and we're still learning, but we are all the way in the fight to create a more equal world.
 This means: